OWASP/owasp-mastg/Document/0x07b-Assessing_Software_Protections.md

 Attack Steps, from: https://www.owasp.org/index.php/Architectural_Principles_That_Prevent_Code_Modification_or_Reverse_Engineering

-### Software Protections Model
+### Software Protections Model and Taxonomy

-On the highest level, we classify reverse engineering defenses into two categories: Tampering defenses and obfuscations.
+On the highest level, we classify reverse engineering defenses into two categories: Tampering defenses and obfuscation.
 Both are used in tandem to achieve resiliency.
-Table 1 gives an overview of the categories and sub-categories as they appear in the guide.

 #### 1. Tampering Defenses